Caesarea (Cappadocia): Kingdom of Cappadocia

-It became the centre of an autonomous Greater Cappadocian kingdom under Ariarathes III of Cappadocia in around 250 BC.
+It became the centre of an autonomous Greater Cappadocian kingdom under either Ariarathes III or Ariarathes IV of Cappadocia in the later third century BC.
 In the ensuing period, the city came under the sway of Hellenistic influence, and was given the Greek name of Eusebia (Εὐσέβεια) in honor of the Cappadocian king Ariarathes V Eusebes Philopator of Cappadocia (163–130 BC).
+When Tigranes conquered Cappadocia, he forcibly settled the Mazaceni in his newly founded city of Tigranocerta.
+Some returned to Mazaca after the capture of Tigranocerta by the Roman general Lucullus.

 The new name of Caesarea (Καισάρεια), by which it has since been known, was given to it by the last Cappadocian King Archelaus or perhaps by Tiberius.
+Caesarea was an inland trading partner for many nearby city-states, and also benefited from links both to the east and the west that gave it, vis-à-vis regional competitors, an advantageous position for trade relations.